 Applicants seeking to register herbicides for use in Australian forests should submit efficacy data to support all label claims.
 This guideline is intended to provide advice on what data should be submitted for the registration of herbicides for use in Australian forests, based on generic label claims.
 We will consider applications for registration of herbicides for use in Australian forests with specific claims on a case-by-case basis.
-Irrespective of whether efficacy claims for a herbicide for use in Australian forests are generic or specific, we encourage you to seek pre-application assistance from the APVMA before submitting your application.
+We encourage you to seek pre-application assistance from the APVMA before submitting your application.

 This guideline describes the conduct of trials for the efficacy evaluation of herbicides in Australian forests.
 The guideline is based broadly on the European and Mediterranean Plant Protection Organisation (EPPO) Standard, PP 1/116(3), Efficacy Evaluation of Herbicides- Weeds in Forests 2009 and is adapted to reflect forestry practices in Australia.